pastas/pastas/doc/developers/code_style.rst

 =================
 This page provides information on the code style to use when writing code for Pastas.

-Black formatting
+Formatting and Linting
 ----------------
-To ensure high quality code that is easy to read and maintain we follow the `Black <https://black.readthedocs.io/en/stable/index.html>`_ code formatting standard.
-Please checkout the `Black Documentation <https://black.readthedocs.io/en/stable/index.html>`_ on how to format Python code this way.
+To ensure high quality code that is easy to read and maintain we follow the `Ruff <https://docs.astral.sh/ruff/>`_ code standard.
+Please checkout the `Ruff Documentation <https://docs.astral.sh/ruff/>`_ on how to format Python code this way.

 Type Hints
 ----------
-Pastas uses TypeHinting, which is used to check user-provided input options.
-Please provide TypeHints when creating new methods and classes.
+Pastas uses Type Hinting, which is used to check user-provided input options.
+Please provide Type Hints when creating new methods and classes.

 Docstrings
 ----------
-Documentation is
+Documentation is created using `Sphinxdoc <http://www.sphinx-doc.org>`_.
-created using `Sphinxdoc <http://www.sphinx-doc.org>`_.
-Docstrings within the method or class need to be written in `NumPy docformat <https://numpydoc .readthedocs.io/en/latest/format.html#docstring-standard>`_ to enable automatic documentation on this website.
+Docstrings within the method or class need to be written in `NumPy docformat
+<https://numpydoc .readthedocs.io/en/latest/format.html#docstring-standard>`_
+to enable automatic documentation on this website.

 Optimization
 ------------